Comparison · March 17, 2026 · Updated March 6, 2026

 Pick Resend

-Shortest path from key to delivered email.
-Highest execution score.
-Cleanest API for autonomous loops.
+Shortest self-serve path from key to delivered email.
+Cleanest default API for autonomous send loops even though Postmark leads raw score.

 Open scorecard →